 Finding the best office chairs that fit within your business’ budget is an investment in the health and productivity of your employees.
-We spoke with doctors, universities, state agencies, and ergonomic furniture professionals to find out what makes an ideal chair.
+We spoke with doctors, universities, state agencies, and ergonomic furniture professionals to find out what makes an ideal, ergonomic office chair.
 Want to see our top picks?
 Click here to read our buyer’s guide.

 “Office chairs are essential for productivity and reduction of lost hours due to injury,” said Dr. Scott Schreiber.
 “Office chairs should be comfortable and have a full back.
 They should provide a multitude of adjustable positions, including lumbar support, height, and recline settings.”

 2. The Best Office Chairs Have Waterfall Seats

 The University of Pittsburgh says the best office chairs will “have a seat pan with a waterfall front (one that curves down) that prevents the seat from catching you behind the knees.
 The seat pan should also be contoured to allow even weight distribution and it should be comfortable to sit on.
 The edge of the seat pan should be soft and contoured so that it cannot cause compression of the thighs and buttocks.
 The rear of the seat pan should provide comfortable support.”

 3. Your Joints Should be Comfortable at 90 Degree Angles